PGCE with QTS full time with salary

-Confirmation of clear enhanced DBS check before you start the course.
-This check is carried out by your placement school but Primary SCITT do need to check your identity before starting the course.
+Confirmation of clear enhanced DBS check.
+This is carried out by your employing school but Primary SCITT check your identity before starting the course.

 About the training provider

-A Suffolk Schools Education Trust (ASSET) is a primary multi-academy trust consisting of 13 schools based in Suffolk with hubs of schools in the Bungay and Halesworth area of north-east Suffolk as well as in Ipswich and the Shotley peninsula.
+A Suffolk Schools Education Trust (ASSET) is a primary educational trust consisting of 14 schools based in Suffolk with hubs of schools in the Bungay and Halesworth area of north-east Suffolk as well as in Ipswich and the Shotley peninsula.

 We have been committed to training teachers for over seven years placing students in schools across the region.
 Our lead school,